subthaumic/subthaumic.github.io/_pages/ep-math-data/structures.md

 CPs, 7 of which exist within STRUCTURES, are the coarsest organizing blocks and determine the major research directions within STRUCTURES and which groups are related to it.
 A short description from the STRUCTURES homepage is as follows:
 "The comprehensive projects (CP) of STRUCTURES address specific major questions about structure formation, which all involve a complex interplay of physical processes over many length and time scales."
 EPs are projects of a somewhat smaller scope that are meant to investigate certain areas of expertise or probe a direction of research that might be relevant for the CPs.
 Examples are **EP Mathematics and Data** and **EP Dynamics**.

-## References